Muzietto/geiesfolds/README.md

 ORIGINAL CONTRIBUTION
 ---------------------
 Getting to master fold right is a very difficult undertaking.
 I have found plenty of fold left blog examples, but very little about fold right.
-Let alone in Javascript.
+Let alone in JavaScript.

 The main idea is to present a series of examples of increasing difficulty, illustrating new FP techniques along the way.